BW-AnywhereFitness3/anywhere-fitness-api/README.md

 }
 ```

-## GET list of classes for client by id
+## GET Class available for client by id
 > * .GET to /api/client/classes/:id
 >   * Need to be logged in as client
 >   * dynamic params :id